Garrett Gurthie In The Bag: What Discs Does Double G Use?

 • Star

 High-power pros can get enough spin and speed on the Firebird to stretch out its glide phase and open up flight lines that casual players can only dream about.
+Where the best players at your local club might reach for the glidier Teebird, pros like Gurthie can get the same action on the more reliable Firebird.

+He can push it out straight for a good 300 feet before the fade takes over, finishing on hyzer with a few aggressive skips.
 Put high enough in the air, and the Firebird will spike into the ground and stick exactly where it lands.

 Roadrunner